-We all use our appliances on a daily basis.
-In fact, they’ve become an integral part of everyday life — you will find an oven, dishwasher and washing machine in most homes these days.
-Cooking and cleaning does add up on the energy bill though in more ways than you’d think.
+We all use our appliances everyday and they’ve become an integral part of our lives.
+After all, you're bound to find an oven, dishwasher and washing machine in most homes these days, that makes lightweight of domestic chores.
+However, all our daily cooking and cleaning adds up on the energy bill in more ways than you’d think.

 In fact, there are several habits that we all could break which can save us money.
-Here’s the mistakes you could be making with each of your appliances.
+So if you want to reduce your energy bills, here’s the mistakes you could be making with each of your appliances.

 - Check out how to make your laundry room more eco-friendly

 1. Don’t leave it preheating for too long.

 It’s very tempting to switch on the oven as soon as you’re home and then come back to it once you’re ready.
 But, this can leave it running unnecessarily and costs energy.
 Instead, set a timer on your phone, or keep an eye on the oven’s temperature so you use it as soon as it’s ready.